mate-academy/layout_catalog/readme.md

 ## Requirements:

+* pay attention the mock is adaptive.
+Develop the layout to fit on 1024px and 1200px the same as on the mock.
 * reset browser's default margins
 * use images from [src/images](src/images)
-* Use semantic tags. `<header>`, `<nav>`, `main`
+* use semantic tags. `<header>`, `<nav>`, `main`
 * pay attention to the shadow below header
 * reuse :hover styles for nav and link inside card from previous tasks (`header`, `product-cards`)
-* reuse styles for nav-item with `.active` class applied from previous task `header`
+* reuse styles for nav-item with `.is-active` class applied from previous task `header`
-* header's width can be at most 1024px
-* cards container's width can be at most 1024px
+* follow styles from the mock
-* card's width is 21% of the container.
-Don't use margin for horizontal spacing between cards.
-Use flexbox for horizontal alignment.
+* card's width is 200px
 * add attribute `data-qa="nav-hover"` to the 4th nav link for testing (`Ноутбуки и компьютеры`)
 * add attribute `data-qa="card"` to the first card